 The station was designed by Bruges City architect Louis Delacenserie and constructed from 1895 to 1905 during the reign of the “Builder” King, Leopold II.
 It has been recently refurbished, adding a lower level to accommodate high-speed Thalys trains.
 Even if you arrive by car or bus, this Belle Epoque monument to transportation is well worth a sightseeing visit.

 Around the Grote Markt square are plenty of places to eat and drink Belgian beer, of which there’s an endless variety.
-Our son, who apparently is working on a PhD in beer as well as European Studies at the Universite Libre de Bruxelles, explained that each brand of beer must be served in the proper branded and shaped glass.
+Our son, who apparently was working on a PhD in beer as well as European Studies at the Universite Libre de Bruxelles, explained that each brand of beer must be served in the proper branded and shaped glass.
 If the glass isn’t marked with the logo of the beer that you ordered, you have the right to send it back.
 In any case, it all goes great with authentic Italian pizza at Da Giovanni.
 It’s easy to see why this place has expanded across the street and down the block.
 We tried three different pizzas: ham, arugula and eggplant.
 All arrived with crispy crust and perfect toppings.
 Reasonable prices for a city center, plus a 20 percent discount if you show a student card.
 Not much English spoken, but the friendly servers will take care of you.

-Walking through History
+Walking through Antwerp’s Waterfront History

 Enjoy the mixture of architectural styles as you walk along the waterfront.
 Some of the historic quays have been replaced by carparks, but there is a small monument evoking the immigrants who came here from all over Europe with hope of a better life in the New World.